eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### RuntimeManager

 The RuntimeManager holds a list of RuntimeFacades (more precisely a list of runtime connectors wrapped into a RuntimeFacade) and a list of running workloads.
-It is also responsible for the handling the update workload calls including the workload reuse and the logic of translating the added and deleted workload lists into commands to a RuntimeFacade or a WorkloadObject.
+It is also responsible for handling the update workload calls including the workload reuse and the logic of translating the added and deleted workload lists into commands to a RuntimeFacade or a WorkloadObject.

 ### RuntimeFacade